Interlisp/Interlisp.github.io/content/en/software/using-medley/_index.md

 Whether you're just getting started or refreshing your knowledge of Interlisp, we have a variety of documentation to help you along.

+These manuals and publications are valuable resources but, since most have not been changed in a long time, the information they provide may be out of date or incorrect.
+To address this we do intend to [revise](https://github.com/Interlisp/medley/issues/1080) and [organize the documentation](https://github.com/Interlisp/medley/issues/2102).

 ### Getting started

 To learn Medley we recommend that you go over the following reading lists and pursue the resources in the indicated order.